idexcelazure/azure-class/Thursday/Lab4/README.md

 Backup/Snapshot a Virtual Machine

 * Deploy a Windows virtual machine
-* Navigate to Recovery Services vaults in the portal
-* Add a new vault (note: search for "backup")
+* Add a new vault in the same region (note: search for "Backup and Site Recovery (OMS)")
 * Add a new backup job, select "Virtual Machine" for the workload
 * Kick off a manual backup job to snapshot the VM (this will probably take about 30mins)